kyle4346/NFJV-Hacks/README.md

 - mongodb compass : https://www.mongodb.com/try/download/compass
 - vue.js

+Please copy the link for this project code by going to the green "code" tab next to "file" then copy the link that shows there.
 # Installation Continued
 Once you're able to get into visual studio code...
 Please go to the bottom-left of the page and go to "extensions"